sulu/sulu-docs/developer/contributing/adding-translations.rst

 Adding translations
 ===================

-For many developer adding translations is the first step in becoming an open source contributor.
+For many developers adding translations is the first step in becoming an open source contributor.
 Apart from that, it also adds value to the project, so we are explaining the steps here, to make the work for translators as easy as possible.